-At Duke’s Chowder House, we are constantly in pursuit of new opportunities to increase our sustainable food options.
+At Duke’s Seafood & Chowder, we are constantly in pursuit of new opportunities to increase our sustainable food options.
 My team and I spend countless hours sourcing the highest-quality, most eco-friendly ingredients we can find in order to serve food that our customers can feel good about eating.

 While my passion will always be fresh, Wild Seafood, that doesn’t mean other food is less important.
 Our society needs to come up with innovative ways to produce more food as our populations continue to grow, and I try to support those efforts however I can.